andrewgosselin/andrewgosselin/README.md

 </p>
 <br>
 <p align="center" long-text>
   I am an american expat living in the Netherlands.
-I mainly do Full Stack web development but also work with a lot of languages on the side such as Rust through my freelance work.
+  Tech lead, product owner, web developer, something something, other hats.
 </p>
 <p align="center" long-text>
   I know a lot of programming languages and technologies but my main stack at the moment is NextJS, Typescript, React, Kubernetes and Docker.
 I also have a wide background in AWS and absolutely love the environment.